-Coastal Community Church has been linking arms in the community since 2000.
+Coastal Church has been linking arms in the community since 2000.
 Leadership from Tidewater Community Church and Bay Rivers Community Church met to explore the idea of bringing these two church families together.
 Though the concept seemed favorable to both, the timing was not right, and no action was taken.

 In the weeks to follow many volunteers were needed to unload, set up, tear down and pack up.
 Despite the mobile location, the church grew and soon it was time to find a permanent location, but our nation faced a financial recession.

-Coastal Members anticipated many years in this new building, but after only three years, they had packed the new building.
+Coastal members anticipated many years in this new building, but after only three years, they had packed the new building.
 Two services became three, and soon those three services were standing room only.
-There was a great need for more parking, seating and children’s space, so the leadership of Coastal began to discuss their options.
-After months of prayer, meetings, and a Membership vote, Pastor Shaun Brown signed the papers to purchase a building from Kroger to be the home of Coastal Community Church.
+There was a great need for more parking, seating, and children’s space, so the leadership of Coastal began to discuss their options.
+After months of prayer, meetings, and a Membership vote, Pastor Shaun Brown signed the papers to purchase a building from Kroger to be the home of Coastal Church.

-God has blessed Coastal, and we are eager to spread the name and fame of Christ on the Peninsula and around the world.
+God has blessed Coastal, and we are eager to spread the name and fame of Christ on the peninsula and around the world.